-Casting shorelines for trophy walleye with stick baits has been a favorite of mine for years.
+Casting shorelines for trophy walleye with stick baits have been a favorite of mine for years.
 (Now that I think about it, I actually say that about a whole lot of presentations!
 But I seriously enjoy this style of fishing.)
-Each spring we look forward to casting suspending jerk baits in shallow water for post spawn walleyes.
+Each spring we look forward to casting suspending jerk baits in shallow water for post-spawn walleyes.
 The ideal spring has a slow and steady rise of temperature, creating hungry and aggressive fish roaming shallow structures before they school up and head deep.

-My husband Tyler and I have used this technique numerous times over the years, but there are three days in particular that stand out in my mind as supreme days on the water.
+My husband Tyler and I have used this technique numerous times over the years, but there are three days, in particular, that stands out in my mind as supreme days on the water.
 Up until recently both Tyler and I had our personal best walleyes casting stick baits in the spring; so of course, those two days stick out and this past season using Northland Fishing Tackle’s new Rumble series jerk bait, the Rumble Shiner.

 My biggest walleye caught using this technique was in less than 3 feet of water (FOW) where I could see the entire sequence.
 We were working our way shallow into a weedy bay, fan casting the area when we made a turn inwards and I cast out near a sand to muck break and started working the bait back – jerk, jerk, pause – jerk, pause, jerk, jerk.
 As my retrieval neared the boat, I could see the shadow of a fish following and on a long pause the fish circled underneath the bait and shot up on the next jerk – I thought it was a small northern or musky from watching the strike, but its head shakes and behavior was more walleye-esque, so when we finally got a glimpse and were able to confirm it was a HUGE walleye I was trembling with excitement.
 I honestly don’t remember the next pieces of the story, but being able to watch that fish hit was incredible.
 A 29 3/4” golden beauty!